 Additionally, having all the accounts under one master account means head office can maintain the level of administrative oversight desired.
 This means that while each store and region can manage its own customer communications, there is still a level of control and consistency that can be maintained across the board.
 This can be done using another new feature, shared templates.

 Shared templates ensure that messages can be scripted centrally and then shared among other sub-accounts for distribution.
 When combined with defined user roles, messaging can be as strict or flexible as you like.

 To improve governance even more, MessageMedia has matched our current reporting to include these new sub-accounts.
 Business leaders can now report on detailed message history from the top-level parent account, but they can also further summarise usage by sub-account and by users.

 Administrators can also impose SMS volume limits or budgets on each sub-account to better manage budgets and spending.
 This is a boon to your overall business strategy as it allows for greater visibility across the business.
 Furthermore, making forecasts and tracking performance across the business or down to a specific team or campaign is much easier.

 With this new sub-account feature, large organizations can:

 - Allow for greater customization and control over their SMS tool

 Want to find out more about what other features we’ve released?

-Read through our current release notes to understand how you can optimize using SMS to improve your sends.
+Read through our current release notes to understand how to optimise using SMS to improve your sends.

-Make sure to also register your interest and get early access to our new web widget feature ‘Chatbox to SMS’ coming soon.
+Make sure to also register your interest and get early access to our new web widget feature, ‘Chatbox to SMS’.